MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-kubernetes-aks-engine-troubleshoot.md

 ## Providing Kubernetes logs to a Microsoft support engineer

-If after collecting and examining logs you still cannot resolve your issue, you may want to start the process of creating a support ticket and provide the logs that you collected by running `aks-engine get-logs`.
-The command will produce a .ZIP file and save it to the machine where your ran the command.
+If after collecting and examining logs you still cannot resolve your issue, you may want to start the process of creating a support ticket and provide the logs that you collected.

 Your operator may combine the logs you produced along with other system logs that may be needed by Microsoft support.
 The operator may make them available to the Microsoft.

 You can provide Kubernetes logs in several ways:
 - You can contact your Azure Stack Hub operator.
-Your operator uses the information from you're the logs stored in the .ZIP file to create the support case.
+Your operator uses the information from the logs stored in the .ZIP file to create the support case.
 - If you have the SAS URL for a storage account where you can upload your Kubernetes logs, you can include the following command and flag with the SAS URL to save the logs to the storage account:
     ```Bash
     aks-engine get-logs -upload-sas-url <SAS-URL>